The man behind The Grueling Truth - Where Legends Speak

 I know they didn’t win the super bowl, but I felt a 16-0 season deserved to be on here.
 They were the only team to complete a 16 game regular season without a loss and were dominant in that season.
-Make no mistake the Patriots don’t win it every year but if you want a safe bet at the start of every year you cannot go wrong with the Patriots.
-Check out these safe legal betting sites in the US if you want to make futures bet on the upcoming NFL season.
+The Patriots don’t win it every year, but if you want a safe bet at the start of every year, you cannot go wrong with the Patriots.
+Check out these safe, legal betting sites in the US if you want to make futures bet on the upcoming NFL season.

-The 1964 Browns had maybe the greatest running back of all-time in Jim Brown.
-Quarterback Frank Ryan enjoyed a pro bowl season in 1964, thanks in part to the hands of Hall of Famer Paul Warfield.
+The 1964 Browns had maybe the greatest running back of all time in Jim Brown.
+In addition, quarterback Frank Ryan enjoyed a pro bowl season in 1964, thanks in part to the hands of Hall of Famer Paul Warfield.

 Maybe the greatest defense in a single season that the NFL has ever seen.
-The problem was the offense was mediocre, they make the list over the 2002 Bucs and 2000 Ravens because they had Walter Payton at least on offense.
+The offense was mediocre; they made a list over the 2002 Bucs and 2000 Ravens because they had Walter Payton at least on offense.

-Together Kurt Warner, Marshall Faulk, Isaac Bruce, and Torry Holt put together one of the most explosive offenses anyone has ever seen.
-Of course, all that was made possible by an offensive line anchored by the era’s best offensive lineman, Orlando Pace.
+Kurt Warner, Marshall Faulk, Isaac Bruce, and Torry Holt put together one of the most explosive offenses anyone has ever seen.
+But, of course, all but was made possible by an offensive line anchored by the era’s best offensive lineman, Orlando Pace.

 The Rams defense made the plays necessary to complete perhaps the most improbable Super Bowl run in NFL history.